 $ cd hello_cargo

-This creates a new binary executable called hello_cargo.
-The --bin argument to passed to cargo new makes an executable application (often just called a binary), as opposed to a library.
-We’ve given hello_cargo as the name for our project, and Cargo creates its files in a directory of the same name.
+The first command creates a new binary executable called hello_cargo.
+The --bin argument passed to cargo new makes an executable application (often just called a binary) as opposed to a library.
+We’ve named our project hello_cargo, and Cargo creates its files in a directory of the same name.

-Go into the hello_cargo directory and list the files, and you should see that Cargo has generated two files and one directory for us: a Cargo.toml and a src directory with a main.rs file inside.
-It has also initialized a new git repository, along with a .gitignore file.
+Go into the hello_cargo directory and list the files.
+You’ll see that Cargo has generated two files and one directory for us: a Cargo.toml file and a src directory with a main.rs file inside.
+It has also initialized a new Git repository along with a .gitignore file.

-Note: Git is a common version control system.
-You can change cargo new to use a different version control system, or no version control system, by using the --vcs flag.
+Note Git is a common version control system.
+You can change cargo new to use a different version control system or no version control system by using the --vcs flag.
 Run cargo new --help to see the available options.

-Open up Cargo.toml in your text editor of choice.
-It should look similar to the code in Listing 1-2:
+Open Cargo.toml in your text editor of choice.
+It should look similar to the code in Listing 1-2.

-Filename: Cargo.toml
+Cargo.toml

 [package]